Mazda CX-5 interior

 The CX-5’s cabin is a bit of a jack-of-all-trades.
 It looks pretty slick and comes with lots of desirable kit as standard but doesn’t really stand out from the crowd

-The Mazda CX-5’s cabin comes with plenty of kit and lots of soft-touch materials as standard.
+The Mazda CX-5 comes with plenty of kit and lots of soft-touch materials as standard.
 The dashboard and doors feel suitably squidgy and all models get convincing faux leather trims on the rather minimalist centre console.

-Less deserving of praise is the CX-5’s rather small seven-inch infotainment screen.
-Its thick black plastic frame looks a little cheap and the screen itself isn’t quite as responsive as what you’ll find in a Skoda Kodiaq or Nissan Qashqai.
-Thankfully, you do get satellite navigation as standards on all models, but there’s no smartphone mirroring option.
+Less deserving of praise is the CX-5’s rather small 7.0-inch infotainment screen.
+Its thick black plastic frame looks a little cheap and the screen itself isn’t quite as responsive as what you’ll find in a Skoda Kodiaq.
+Thankfully, you do get satellite navigation as standard on all models.

-Range-topping Sport Nav models take the SE-L Nav’s well-appointed interior and add electrically adjustable heated leather seats (it’s the only model where these are available) and glossy wood-effect trims on the dashboard.
-You also get an upgraded Bose stereo as standard and you can choose to fit pale grey leather seats for an extra £200.
+Sport Nav+ cars take the SE-L Nav+’s well-appointed interior and add electrically adjustable heated leather seats (it’s the only model where these are available) and glossy wood-effect trims on the dashboard.

 The CX-5’s cabin is a bit of a jack-of-all-trades.
 It’s fairly roomy, looks pretty slick and comes with lots of desirable kit as standard but doesn’t really stand out from the crowd

-You get a seven-inch touchscreen infotainment system on all CX-5s.
+You get a 7.0-inch touchscreen infotainment system on every Mazda CX-5.
 It comes with satellite navigation and is relatively easy to read on the move, even in bright sunlight.

-On the subject of music, your tunes will sound especially good if you pick a Sport Nav model.
+On the subject of music, your tunes will sound especially good if you pick a higher-spec model.
 They come with an upgraded Bose stereo system with 10 speakers instead of the standard car’s six.